-How to Hide & Show the Dock with Keyboard on Mac
+How to hide and show the Dock with keyboard on Mac

-You can hide and show the dock from System Preferences on your Mac; this is a one-time exercise and you don’t have to remember that shortcut.
+You can hide and show the Dock from System Preferences on your Mac; this is a one-time exercise so you don’t have to remember that shortcut.

-On the dialog box, you will see many options like Size, Magnification, Position of screen etc.
+You’ll see a multitude of options like Size, Magnification, Position on screen etc.